Kiasoh/batduck-game/README.md

 Sadly, the city of Duckham has been destoryed by the monster Duckside and now there is nothing left but the indestructable *Duckmobile* and *Duck Signal*.

+## A Quick And Bad Demonstration

+Play showcase1.mp4 and showcase2.mp4

 ## How to play

 As of the moment, there is no release version. you can copy the files in this repo in a unity project (preferably unity 6) and run the game there.